INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

-I’ve been dreaming of climbing this gigantic treehouse for many a moon since childhood, and I imagined it to be something like the Magic Faraway Tree with nooks, and crannies, and secret hideaway spots, and ‘magic’.
+I’ve been dreaming of climbing this gigantic treehouse for many a moon since childhood, and I imagined it to be something like the Magic Faraway Tree from the Enid Blyton books, with nooks, and crannies, and secret hideaway spots, and ‘magic’.

 Disappointing as a reality check against MY dreams, BUT Ned and Jack both thought it was EPIC FUN.